Zen Spot #71 -- Mindfulness, meditation and One Buddhist Voice February 14, 2018 00:05

 With every word, I am living Right Speech — or not.
 In doing so, the echo is rarely experienced at low volume.
 The knob is always turned to 10, no matter how benign the words.

 The same holds true for the collective.
 We are a choir.
-What we sing is louder--truly louder — and it moves the most stoic of listeners.
+What we sing together is loud.
+It moves the most stoic of listeners.
 It prompts and influences.
 It effects choices, personal and parish.
 In this sense, we are all Buddhists.
 Accidental or otherwise.

 Our words must be kind and thoughtful and purposeful and compassionate.